archmageirvine/joeis/README.md

 This project has benefited immensely and on numerous occasions by other contributors to the OEIS and members of the seqfan mailing list.
-This ranges from explanations of sequences, detective work, finding papers for me, vetting edits resulting from this project.
+This ranges from explanations of sequences, detective work, finding papers, vetting edits resulting from this project.

 References
 ----------